microsoft/healthcareai-workshop/README.md

 ## Workshop Structure

-This tutorial follows a systematic approach to ML model development:
+TYou are now ready to start the tutorial, In each notebook, make sure to select the his tutorial follows a systematic approach to ML model development:

 1. **Environment Setup** (`01_EnvironmentSetup`)
-   - Configure Azure ML workspace
+   - Configure Azure ML workspace.
-   - Set up compute resources
+   - Set up compute resources.
-   - Validate environment connectivity
+   - Validate environment connectivity.

 2. **Data Preparation** (`02_DataPreparation`)
-   - Download and explore the RSNA Pneumonia Detection dataset
+   - Download and explore the dataset.
-   - Preprocess X-ray images
+   - Split data into training and validation sets.
-   - Split data into training and validation sets
+   - Upload and register dataset in AzureML.

 3. **Model Training** (`03_Training`)
    - Define model architecture using PyTorch Lightning